M. Caldwell Butler: Career

 Butler was admitted to the Virginia bar in 1950 and began a private legal practice in Roanoke.

 Butler's first political campaign was for Roanoke City Council in 1958, and he lost.
 However, in 1961, Butler became the first Republican to represent Roanoke in the Virginia House of Delegates since 1901.
 In the widespread upset over closing of Virginia's public schools because of U.S. Senator Harry F. Byrd's vow of Massive Resistance to the U.S. Supreme Court decisions in Brown v.
-Board of Education, Butler defeated veteran Byrd Organization Democrat Julian H. Rutherford Jr., who had served since 1948.
+Board of Education, Butler defeated veteran Byrd Organization Democrat Julian H. Rutherfoord Jr., who had served since 1948.

 Butler represented Roanoke in the House of Delegates (a part-time position) from 1962 to 1971.
 He fought corruption, such as a local highway commissioner with a conflict of interest, and revitalized a two-party system as the Byrd Organization crumbled.
 Butler became involved in redistricting controversies, necessitated by censuses, as well the Supreme Court decision in Davis v.
 Mann and federal civil rights legislation.

 He later called helping to revitalize a two-party system in Virginia "the greatest thrill of my life."
 Butler served as chairman of the joint Republican caucus from 1964 to 1966, and as minority leader from 1966 to 1971.
 In representing Roanoke in the House of Delegates, Butler served alongside Democrat Kossen Gregory until 1963, then Democrat Willis M. Anderson.
 In the 1971 elections Ray L. Garland and John C. Towler replaced Anderson and Butler.
 In 1970, his law partner Linwood Holton was elected Governor of Virginia.
 Holton later recalled Butler's ability to make alliances, as well as his ability to concentrate on specific issues.